EastCare: Hurricane Floyd

 On September 16, 1999, Hurricane Floyd made landfall in North Carolina.
 The Tar River, which runs through Greenville, suffered the worst flooding, exceeding 500-year flood levels along its lower stretches; it crested 24 ft above flood stage.
 Damages in Pitt County alone were estimated at $1.6 billion (1999 USD, $1.87 billion 2006 USD).

 ECU Health Medical Center turned into a landing zone for helicopters landing and departing.
-VMC at the time owned one helicopter.
+At the time, VMC owned one helicopter.
 EastCare flew 102 missions from landfall to ten days later.
-The first mission occurred on the afternoon of landfall.
-EastCare transported a woman who had been rescued Pinetops from her rooftop who was nearing labor.
+The first mission occurred on the afternoon of landfall when EastCare transported a woman who had been rescued from her rooftop in Pinetops and was nearing labor.
 The situation far exceeded VMC's aerial capability.
-Mission St. Joseph's Health System in Asheville sent one helicopter for two days, the STAT MedEvac sent one helicopter and two teams for six days and Rocky Mountain Helicopters / Air Methods, the company that operated EastCare's helicopters at the time, sent one helicopter for two days.
+Mission St. Joseph's Health System in Asheville sent one helicopter for two days, STAT MedEvac sent one helicopter and two teams for six days, and Rocky Mountain Helicopters / Air Methods, the company that operated EastCare's helicopters at the time, sent one helicopter for two days.
 Many military helicopters from the North Carolina Air National Guard were used to help rescue survivors and bring them to the hospital.
-At the height of the aftermath there were as many as thirty helicopter missions each day, more than ten times the rate normally.
+At the height of the aftermath, there were as many s thirty helicopter missions each day, more than ten times the normal rate.
 A few days after the storm hit, the staff was fatigued and was replaced.
-It became ECU Health EastCare's job to fly and pick up staff who work at the hospital.
+It became ECU Health EastCare's job to fly and pick up staff who worked at the hospital.
 ECU Health EastCare also transported patients and supplies to and from the hospital.